Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

 Novel-scenario candidate high AU AND no judge confident AND $\bar{p}$ is roughly uniform taxonomy-review queue

-The Section 8 funnel still applies; Phase 5 just splits the “high-uncertainty” branch into AU-driven and EU-driven sub-branches, giving the human rater more information about why the VLM is uncertain.
+The funnel diagram still applies; Analysis 3 just splits the “high-uncertainty” branch into AU-driven and EU-driven sub-branches, giving the human rater more information about why the VLM is uncertain.

 10. What we still can’t measure

 Cross-judge ensemble calibration.
-Section 8’s design uses three judges as cross-checks, but we have not measured whether ensemble agreement (e.g. all-3-confidently-agree) is itself a calibrated signal.
-It probably isn’t on this small sample — and given that all 3 judges fail differently, an ensemble may be no better calibrated than any single one.
+Section 9’s design uses three judges as cross-checks, but we have not measured whether ensemble agreement (e.g. all-3-confidently-agree) is itself a calibrated signal.
+Probably not on this small sample — and given that all 3 judges fail differently, an ensemble may be no better calibrated than any single one.
 Worth running on a ≥500-clip set before deploying anything.

 No fine-tuning baseline.
 All three judges are zero-shot.
 The natural comparison is Cosmos with LoRA fine-tuning on a 200-clip Waymo-labeled subset — based on similar literature, expect a 30-50 percentage-point lift on top-1 accuracy.
 The interesting question is whether fine-tuning also improves the calibration of $H(p)$ and AU, or whether the model just gets more confidently wrong.